Azure/azure-iot-pal-arduino/build_all/base-libraries/AzureIoTHub/README.md

 -   [Arduino IDE](https://www.arduino.cc/en/Main/Software)

+-   Generate the Libraries by executing the make_sdk.cmd file with the folder to build to as arg 1, and the board you are using (esp8266, esp32) as arg 2 *OR*:

 	-   Install the `AzureIoTHub` library via the Arduino IDE Library Manager

 	-   Install the `AzureIoTUtility` library via the Arduino IDE Library Manager

 	-   Install the `AzureIoTProtocol_MQTT` library via the Arduino IDE Library Manager

+	-   Install the `AzureIoTSocket_WiFi` library via the Arduino IDE Library Manager

 # Simple Sample Instructions